step-security-bot/cia-compliance-manager/docs/architecture/ARCHITECTURE.md

 ## C4 Container Diagram

-The Container diagram shows the high-level technical components of the CIA Compliance Manager.

-**Architecture Focus:** Reveals the modular construction of the application with distinct components for security assessment, business impact analysis, cost estimation, and compliance mapping.
+**🏛️ Architecture Focus:** Reveals the modular construction of the application with distinct components for security assessment, business impact analysis, cost estimation, and compliance mapping.

-**Technical Focus:** Highlights how the single-page application architecture leverages React and TypeScript to create a responsive, client-side experience with centralized state management.
+**🔧 Technical Focus:** Highlights how the single-page application architecture leverages React and TypeScript to create a responsive, client-side experience with centralized state management.

 ```mermaid
 C4Container